dougdyson/js-blockchain/README.md

 Other learning experiments would to include different consensus mechanisims.

-Going to start a new project and put a front-end to this learning experience.
+I am going to start a new project and put a front-end to this learning experience.